mcwalrus/go-sentinel/README.md

 [![GoDoc](https://godoc.org/github.com/mcwalrus/go-sentinel?status.svg)](https://godoc.org/github.com/mcwalrus/go-sentinel)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Sentinel provides retry handling with observerable metrics for Go applications. **Consider how panics should be handled as critical processes in production systems**.
-Sentinel wraps function execution to recover panics as errors while tracking Prometheus metrics for successes, errors, panics, retries, timeouts and durations - making routines to become more resilient, observable and robust, right out of the box.
-Use the library as a simple drop-in solution for new projects or existing applications.
+Sentinel provides retry handling and performance metrics for critical routines in Go applications. **Consider how panics should be handled for routines in long-running production services**.
+Sentinel provides an observer to wrap functions for recovering panics as errors, specifying retry behavior, and tracking metrics for successes, errors, panics, retries, timeouts and durations - improving resilience and observability of your routines right out of the box.

 ## Features